dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 ### Set title and add description

 A pull request resolves one issue or user story defined on [Youtrack](https://dasch.myjetbrains.com/youtrack/).
-Each of those issues has a DSP-number which has to be used in the PR title:
+Please reuse the DSP-number and the same title as on Youtrack:

 ```text
 <DSP-nr> <title>
 ```

 When using the DSP-number in the PR, the PR will be linked on Youtrack.
-To link the user story to a GitHub's PR, we strongly recommend to add it also to the description in form of a link:
+To link the user story to a GitHub's PR, we strongly recommend to add it also to the description in form of a link (autimatically added by Github PR template):

 ```text
 Resolves [<DSP-nr>](https://dasch.myjetbrains.com/youtrack/issue/<DSP-nr>)